aodhanlutetiae/dj_reading/docs/source/index.rst

 Christian, Sue Ellen.
 Cognitive Biases and Errors as Cause—and Journalistic Best Practices as Effect. *Journal of Mass Media Ethics*.
 28:3, 2013. p.
 160-74. `Library resource <https://librarysearch.cardiff.ac.uk/permalink/f/djvk49/TN_cdi_crossref_primary_10_1080_08900523_2013_794674>`_

+`Coddington, Mark & Lewis, Seth.
+Do journalists hide behind sources when they use numbers in the news?
+Nieman Lab, 2021 <https://www.niemanlab.org/2021/06/do-journalists-hide-behind-sources-when-they-use-numbers-in-the-news/>`_
+&
+`Lawson, B.T.
+Hiding Behind Databases, Institutions and Actors: How Journalists Use Statistics in Reporting Humanitarian Crises.
+Journalism Practice, 2021 <https://www.tandfonline.com/doi/full/10.1080/17512786.2021.1930106>`_

 Craig et al., To Post or Not to Post: Online Discussion of Gun Permit Mapping and the Development of Ethical Standards in Data Journalism.